 In 2009, the U.S. Geological Survey (USGS) released a report after testing 30 of the nation's 62 principle aquifers across the United States.
 What they found was staggering.
 One of every five private wells contained one or more contaminants that exceed the U.S. Environmental Protection Agency's (EPA) limits.
 Nearly half of all wells tested had at least one problem with the water.
 They also found that one-third of all wells had some form of microbial contamination.

 Findings like these have spurred many Americans to consider testing their water.
 For similar reasons, some of the regulations that apply to ground and city water also apply to milk products, as well.

-In this article, we’ll go over some of the most frequently asked questions (FAQs) when it comes to having your water tested, when to test, the types of reagents you need, and so on.
-AG Scientific continues to be a leading provider for most of the testing reagents that are water, milk, & food positives.
+In this blog, we'll go over some of the most frequently asked questions (FAQs) when it comes to having your water tested, when to test, the types of reagents you need.
+AG Scientific, Inc. continues to be a leading provider for critical reagents that are used to test water, milk, & food items.
 Many of the reagents we sell are certified and approved for quality testing and are actively used by water and dairy providers today.

 Types of Water Quality Tests